garethcheyne/PCF-FluentUi-AutoComplete-Boilerplate/README.md

 The auto complete will populate only the primary bound field, it is expected that you build this project out to fit your needs, personally I only store a minimum amount of data using this PCF control, and the rest of the data is populated nightly via a MS Flow that check the status of all companies stored in our Dynamics Instance.

+This is intended to be a community driven project, so any suggestion are welcome.

 ---

 ## ToDo List
-- [ ] Fix issue with multipul re-draws
+- [x] Fix issue with multipul re-draws
 - [ ] Fix issue with clear function, works but need to hit twice.
 - [ ] Fix CSS for animated underline (anyone one know how to do this let me know, not a css expert.)